 Special consideration is given in certain circumstances to particular groups, such as those who have been injured in the course of their service and families of the bereaved.

-The AFC has seen a number of measures introduced to help Service families, including;
+The AFC has seen a number of measures introduced to help Service personnel and families, including;

 - Introduction of the Service Pupil Premium, worth £300 per child annually and applied for by schools;